Can My Phone be Tracked If Location Service Is Off?

 Cell phone location technology can be helpful when looking for the nearest gas station, but it can also allow others to obtain information about your whereabouts, legally or illegally.

 One method of tracking your location is to use wireless signals to triangulate your position between cell towers.
 Another way is to use your phone's GPS radio to pinpoint your location.
-A third method approximates your current location by using the Wi-Fi hot spot to which you are connected.
+A third method approximates your current location by using the Wi-Fi hotspot to which you are connected.

 Disabling any of these features can help prevent tracking if you suspect you are being tracked using your cell phone.
 Let us explain how these methods work in detail below;